se4ai/se4ai.github.io/about-why.md

   monitoring, and repair?</em>

 - All the above should be achievable within the system constraints of the local environment.
+- Tools that help here are fast clustering algorithms (that divide large problems into many smaller ones) and stochastic sampling methods that look at general patterns in subsets of the data.

 <em>9.
 Do your AI tools ship with a "certification envelope" (so that its users
    know when not to trust it)?</em>

 - AI tools should broadcast when they can be trusted, and when they should be suspected.
+- Tools that help here are prototype learners  (so we only have to share representative examples of all the data), and data mutators (that help to  anonymize the shared data).

+  co
 <em>10.
 Are you testing if your AI tools are  being unfair to different social groups?</em>

 - Fairness can be seen in the different  responses of your AI tools to